-- Turn the Sheath Retraction Knob toward you until the LCD Screen displays 2.5 cm. - When prompted, press and release the Button to initiate the Liner inflation and safety checks.
+- Turn the Sheath Retraction Knob toward you until the LCD Screen displays 2.5 cm. - Confirm that the Probe tip is placed at the fundus. - When prompted, press and release the Button to initiate the Liner inflation and safety checks.